rSchleckser/Buster-movies/README.md

 ## User Story

-Users:
+Users can:

-- reate an account to view and interact with website
+- Create an account to view and interact with website
 - Log into account after creatation
 - Access User Dashboard, this will allow the user to browse movies/tv shows and view personal profile
 - Viewers can click on movies or tv show to access more information on the movie /tv show